StefanYohansson/vox-panda/README.md

-# react-mpc
+# VoxPanda
-A mpc simulator with ReactJS + ToneJS
+A virtual instrument inside the browser.